Radiation tolerance tests on key components of the ePIC-dRICH readout card: Irradiation tests of key RDO components

 \subsection{Test setup instrumentation and methods}

 Based on the available proton flux and beam spot size at different proton energies~\cite{TOMMASINO201715}, the optimal beam energy was selected to maximize the fluence on the device die while maintaining the SEU rate within controllable limits.

-Table~\ref{tab:flux} summarizes the proton beam configurations used for each device under test (DUT).
+Table~\ref{tab:flux} summarizes the proton beam configurations used for each Device Under Test (DUT).
 An ATtiny817 $\mu \text{C}$ was employed instead of the ATtiny417, as it provides the same package with larger memory resources.

-The TIFPA setup includes a gaseous ionization detector between the beam aperture and the DUT to measure total fluence and estimate the total ionizing dose with $\approx$5\% precision.
+The TIFPA setup includes a gaseous ionization detector between the beam aperture and the DUT to measure total fluence and estimate the total ionizing dose with $\approx$ 5\% precision.
 A host PC controlled the DUT power supply and monitored current for SELs.
 The AXAU15 FPGA firmware monitored upsets in the Si5326 clock generator and in its own memory locations, using for CRAM the AMD Soft Error Monitor (SEM) IP core.
 The ATtiny817~$\mu \text{C}$ monitored its internal RAM and FLASH memories via the serial interface, while a Teensy 4.1 monitored the LDO voltage regulators.

-Since most devices integrate multiple memory types, the mean time between failures (MTBF) for each DUT was estimated using the following equation:
+Since most devices integrate multiple memory types, the Mean Time Between Failures (MTBF) for each DUT was estimated using the following equation:

 where $N_{\mathrm{RDO}}$ is the total number of dRICH RDO cards, $N_{\mathrm{dev}}$ the number of identical devices of the same technology integrated on the card, $N_{\mathrm{bit}}$ the maximum number of exposed bits, and $\sigma_{\mathrm{SEU}}$ the estimated SEU cross-section.
 Therefore, the $\mathrm{MTBF}_{\mathrm{dRICH}}$ value represents the average time interval between two consecutive SEUs in the entire dRICH system.